-The capacity you need when you need it:
+3.Get the capacity you need when you need it

 What happens if your company’s on-premise services have an exaggerated peak in demand?
 If the answer to that question is “they would crash because their computing capabilities are limited,” it might be time to move to the cloud.